 Ease of Use

-This is one category where the Larslo beats out the Bogs Carson.
-While it might sound like nitpicking, the circumference of the Larslo's collar is 12.75" to the Bogs Carson's 10".
-Combined with the fact that the Bogs Carson has an elasticky band around the top of the boot, this makes a real difference when it comes to slipping them on and off.
+In the ease of use category, the Larslo does well compared to the other low boots in the test.
+While it might sound like nitpicking, the circumference of the Larslo's collar is larger (12.75") and has a more elasticky collar.
+This makes a real difference when it comes to slipping them on and off.

-We had to work to get the Bogs Carson on, while the Larslo is a lot more manageable, though it's still not as easy to get on as the Editors' Choice Bogs Ultra Classic High, which is a dream with its handles and larger circumference collar.
+We had to work to get other low boots on, while the Larslo is a lot more manageable, though it's still not as easy to get on as the higher boots (with circumferences of 15"+).

-When we asked our style consultants, the Larslo boots were consistently runners-up to the Bogs Carson, and it's for one grey reason.
-Why do the grey midsole stripe on the side of the boot?
+When we asked our style consultants, the Larslo boots were consistently runners-up to almost all the other low boots, and it's for one grey reason.
+Why are there grey midsole stripe on the side of the boot?
 In our opinion, it's a bit offputting and draws attention to the boots.
 We tended to appreciate more subtle styles that don't draw attention.
-They could have been as subtle as the Bogs Carson (which don't even look like rain boots), but that grey stripe gives them away immediately.
-We will admit that they look significantly better than the Alpha Muddy.
+Other low boots don't even look like rain boots, but the Larslo's grey stripe gives them away immediately.

 Without the stripe, they'd be almost as pretty as these flowers